GREETINGS

 A HOLISTIC BACKGROUND

 Very early in my career I was inspired by reading about the post-war generation of audio engineers who had no choice but to design and build their studios and most of their equipment before they could operate and make records.
 I have since sought to emulate this collective mastery by trying my hand at each of the various related-but-normally-separate disciplines of music engineering.
-I started quite young, first learning about home recording in 1996 and landing my first studio apprenticeship shortly after 9/11.
+I started young, first experimenting with home recording in 1996 and eventually landing my first studio apprenticeship shortly after 9/11.
 But I wasn’t satisfied being an operator and needed to learn the physics behind it all.
 This lead me to spending 2005 through 2015 as Eisen Audio, LLC, an equipment design and technical services company, which you can read more about on this website.
-I was then very fortunate to return to a life of recording during 2015-2016, but when the COVID-19 pandemic lead to a shutdown of recording sessions in 2020, I temporarily pivoted to technical projects once more via renovating and installing private recording studios for both Mark Ronson and Danger Mouse, and through helping to design and build a 64-input custom mixing console for James Murphy (LCD Soundsystem, DFA Records).
+I was then very fortunate to return to a life of recording during 2015-2016, which remained my sole vocation until the COVID-19 pandemic lead to a shutdown of recording sessions, at which point I temporarily pivoted to technical projects once more via renovating and installing private recording studios for both Mark Ronson and Danger Mouse, and through helping to design and build a 64-input custom mixing console for James Murphy (LCD Soundsystem, DFA Records).
+Post-covid I am thankful to be making records full-time again, although I have continued to consult on technical matters: helping clients with their studios and their equipment whenever there’s a spare moment.
+I enjoy the synergy and I find that taking breaks makes me a more thoughtful engineer.

 FEEL FREE TO REACH OUT